devanshk01/hadoop-on-windows11/README.md

 - Now, in the `C:\hadoop` folder create a new folder named as `data` and inside `data` folder create another two new folders named as `namenode` and `datanode`.

 - Now we will need to edit the following files just like the above one.
+These files are in the folder `C:\hadoop\etc\hadoop`.
 In all files we need to replace `<configuartion> </configuration>` blocks with following code.
 	- In `core-site.xml`,
 		```xml
 			<configuration>